 In September 2017, the Company entered into a new lease agreement for our Urbandale, Iowa office space.
 The lease was for a period of two years and expired on August 31, 2019.
-This lease was extended for an additional 3 years, terminating on August 31, 2022.
-Rental payments are approximately \$3,400 per month, which includes common area charges, and are not subject to annual increases over the term of the lease.
+This lease was extended twice (2) for additional 3 years terms, with the current extension terminating on August 31, 2025.
+Rental payments are approximately \$3,450 per month, which includes common area charges, and are not subject to annual increases over the term of the lease.

 In December 2018, we entered into a new lease agreement in San Ramon, California for SureHarvest and JVF office space.
 The lease is for a period of sixty-six months and expires on May 1, 2024.
-Rental payments are approximately \$6,600 per month as of December 31, 2021, which includes common area charges, and are subject to annual increases over the term of the lease.
+Rental payments are approximately \$6,750 per month as of December 31, 2022, which includes common area charges, and are subject to annual increases over the term of the lease.

 In June 2021, the Company entered into a new lease agreement in Victoria, British Columbia, Canada for Postelsia office space.
-The lease is for a period of two years and expires on May 31, 2021.
-Rental payments are approximately Canadian \$1,700 or US\$1,340 per month as of December 31, 2021, which includes common area charges, and are not subject to annual increases over the term of the lease.
+The lease is for a period of two years and expires on May 31, 2023.
+Rental payments are approximately Canadian \$1,850 or US\$1,400 per month as of December 31, 2022, which includes common area charges, and are not subject to annual increases over the term of the lease.